appleschaussaa/Quick-README-creator/README.md

 ### Useful resources
 ​
 - [Example resource 1](https://www.freecodecamp.org/news/requiring-modules-in-node-js-everything-you-need-to-know-e7fbd119be8/) - Helpful super in depth reminder for using require
+- [Example resource 2](https://www.npmjs.com/package/inquirer) - excellent breakdown for the whole inquirer process
+- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+I'd recommend it to anyone still learning this concept.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 ​
 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**